xyhan-github/clusterjob/README.md

+# Info

+This is a fork of the no longer maintained version of ClusterJob by H. Monajemi that is updated for use in updated OS and HPC systems.
+In particular, the firebase dependencies have been removed (those are nolonger maintained) and the code is modified to accomodate some recent changes in PERL and MacOS. -- X.Y.
+Han

 # ClusterJob
 Clusterjob, hereafter CJ, is an experiment management system (EMS) for data science.
 CJ is written mainly in perl and allows submiting computational jobs to clusters in a hassle-free and reproducible manner.